 Mount Sinai Health System has deployed machine learning models that analyze patient data to detect early signs of deterioration and trigger alerts to care teams.

-2. AI in Retail & eCommerce: Driving Sales & Streamlining Operations
+2. AI in Retail and eCommerce: Driving Sales and Streamlining Operations

 From AI-powered shopping assistants to predictive inventory systems, businesses are using AI to remove friction from the buying journey and improve conversion rates.